Neither Wind Nor Cold…

 December 12, 2010

-Anna was disappointed that the vine was not good for swinging, I am sure she don’t want to fall again.
+Anna was disappointed that the vine was not good for swinging.
+I am sure she doesn’t want to fall again.

-Adam saw that people had carved their name into the bench so he bound over and “sat” on all of them.
+Adam saw that people had carved their names into the bench, so he bounded over and “sat” on all of them.
 All around the bench, he plopped his rear, “squashing” all of the people.
 Only in the mind of Adam did that make a good game, but it provided me with a good laugh.
-Once he was done “squashing” them with his rear, he got up on the bench and stomped on the names, until sister thought that was boring and wanted to play “Queen of the bench” and gave Adam a hearty shove.
+Once he was done “squashing” them with his rear, he got up on the bench and stomped on the names, until his sister thought that was boring and wanted to play “Queen of the bench” and gave Adam a hearty shove.

 It was quite beautiful out there.
 The trees were brilliant oranges, reds, and yellows.
 Spanish moss blew wistfully through the tree tops.
 The sun’s rays broke through the branches and danced playfully on the lake.
 We just stood and took it all in.
 Thanking our creator for all the awesome things he gave us for our pleasure, things in nature that have not changed for thousands of years, simply because GOD is unchanging.

-Austin thought if little brother could do it then surely so could he.
-But he did not make it to far when his hiking stick slipped out of his hand and he froze and let out a little “Ahhh!”
+Austin thought if little brother could do it, then surely so could he.
+But he did not make it too far when his hiking stick slipped out of his hand, and he froze and let out a little “Ahhh!”
 I am sure he was thinking, “Now what?”
 Sister took no time at all to steal his stick from where it landed on the ground, so Austin gave up and got down to go get it back.

-Adam finds a pit left by the roots of a blown over tree, immediately it turns into a fox hole and he had his “rocket launcher” locked and loaded.
+Adam finds a pit left by the roots of a blown-over tree, and immediately it turns into a foxhole, and he has his “rocket launcher” locked and loaded.
 (Maybe I should cut down on the History lessons about the wars.)

-A “Bark” cell phone (wonder if that would sale) … and from the looks of it, he must have been bored with the conversation.
+A “Bark” cell phone (wonder if that would sell) … and from the looks of it, he must have been bored with the conversation.

 I am not sure what to think about my silly kids sometimes.